GeoPlatform/client-api/api.md

 The [UtilsService](src/services/utils.js) class is provided for working with non-item API endpoints, such as GeoPlatform capabilities queries.

+The [KGService](src/services/kg.js) class is provided for recommending concepts to be associated with GeoPlatform Items.
+Note that you should use a [KGQuery](src/shared/kg-query.js) with the `KGService` instead of the a normal [Query](src/shared/query.js).

 ### Http Providers

 To allow using this api library across both front-end and back-end applications, these